 Back to questions

-A Microsoft Azure Supercloud customer is a company which buys at least 1 product from each product category.
+A Microsoft Azure Supercloud customer is defined as a customer who has purchased at least one product from every product category listed in the table.

 Column Name | Type |